wbkd/react-starterkit/README.md

 ## Build

-Builds the application in the dist folder.
+Builds a minified version of the application in the dist folder.

 ```
 $ gulp build --type production